CFTC Releases Guidance for Acceptance of Virtual Currency

 Existing custodians are entities like Anchorage, BitGo Inc, Paxos, Gemini and Coinbase.
 Though some larger Wall Street names like Fidelity have gotten involved in what is considered a rapidly growing, multi-billion dollar industry.
 In order to address theft and hacking, custodians store private keys and digital assets in what is termed, “cold storage,” meaning as hardware or in paper wallets inside the equivalent of bank vaults.

 The CFTC Advisory requires that FCMs deposit virtual currency, “with a bank, trust, or another FCM, or with a clearing organization that clears virtual currency futures, options on futures, or cleared swap contracts.”
 What the CFTC defines as a Depository.

 The Advisory ends with the warning that notwithstanding the guidance issued within it, the Division of Swap Dealer and Intermediary Oversight is always free to refer an “FCM to the Division of Enforcement for potential investigation relating to the FCM’s practices involving virtual currencies or related contracts, or for any other reason.”

 This office is experienced in helping businesses and startups navigate the regulatory environment around cryptocurrencies and digital assets.
-The trading of crypto currencies involves regulatory risk as there are many multiple agencies involved at both the state and federal level.
+The trading of cryptocurrencies involves regulatory risk as there are many multiple agencies involved at both the state and federal levels.
 Additionally, the United States Treasury Department’s Financial Crimes Enforcement Network (FINCEN) considers the buying or selling of cryptocurrency to customers or transferring of it on behalf of customers to be a money services business subject to registration with FINCEN and the federal anti-money laundering (AML) laws.